Career Reentry Programs Worldwide

 Help us keep the list current and accurate!
 Please contact us at info@iRelaunch.com to let us know about additions or corrections to the list.

 1) Albany Medical College, Albany, NY: Upstate New York Clinical Competency Center - Physician Reentry

 12 weeks, $6,500.
 Customized for each physician.
 Ongoing.

-2) American University, Washington College of Law, Washington, D.C.: Lawyer Re-Entry Program: Reconnect, Refocus, and Reclaim Your Legal Career
+2) American University, Washington College of Law, Online Program: Lawyer Re-Entry Program: Reconnect, Refocus, and Reclaim Your Legal Career

 3) Australian Graduate School of Management (with UBS), Kensington, Australia: Career Comeback for Professional Women Reentering the Workforce

 Two-day program, free (underwritten by UBS), Ran 2007, 2008.

 4) Baruch College, Zicklin School of Business, New York, NY: Opting Back In